hlee260/ARTIST-Integration-Companion/README.md

  Upon arrival, strands are recommended for dilution at 100 µM using MilliQ water.

- To anneal strands into dARTs, each strand is added into a 200 µL PCR tube at concentrations of 1 µL per strand in 1X NEB RNAPol reaction buffer.
+ To anneal Prom-nt, Output-nt, and template strands into dARTs, each strand is added into a 200 µL PCR tube at concentrations of 1 µL per strand in 1X NEB RNAPol reaction buffer.

+ Reporters (Fluorophore and Quencher strands) are also annealed by adding each strand into a 200 µL PCR tube at concentrations of 10 µL per strand in 1X NEB RNAPol reaction buffer.

- Mixture is heated to 90 °C, incubated for 5 min, then cooled to 20 °C at a rate of 1 °C min−1.
+ Mixtures are heated to 90 °C, incubated for 5 min, then cooled to 20 °C at a rate of 1 °C min−1.

  dARTs whose aptamers are predicted to form a G-quadruplex* are supplemented with 100 mM of KCl during annealing.